Vision Zero and Psychosocial Wellbeing

 Create balance at work

 Psychosocial wellbeing means establishing a balance between energising and draining activities.
-There are many risk factors affecting the psychosocial working environment, making it essential to focus on mental balance and implement systems that support each employee in maintaining it.
+There are many risk factors affecting the psychosocial working environment, making it important to focus on mental balance and implement systems that support each employee in maintaining that balance.

 • Work tasks